Campaign Manager 360 macros

 Not every macro works in every context.
 If you insert a macro into an unsupported source, the Campaign Manager 360 ad server may not expand the macro properly.
 Use the table below to match macros with the right sources.
 For example, Campaign Manager 360 ad servers will expand the

 %g macro if you insert it in your landing page URLs, but they won't expand this macro if you insert it in a click tracker tag.

 Campaign Manager 360 macros are case-sensitive.
 Always type them in lowercase.
 For example,

 %cis a valid macro, while

-You may use separators between macros if you wish, but it isn't necessary.
-If you do want to use separators, use a comma (
+You can use separators between macros, but it isn't necessary.
+If you do use separators, use a comma (

 ,) or a pipe (